 Providing Researchers Access to Data Resources

-- Training in the use of on-demand tools in Data Exchange
+- Training in the use of on-demand tools (i.e. EPIC’s SlicerDicer)

-- Collaboration agreements between Sanford researchers and external collaborators
+- Development of collaboration agreements between Sanford investigators and external collaborators

 Meet the Team